Silas Younkin was born on Dec. 28, 1844 at Paddytown, Upper Turkeyfoot Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

 On Memorial Day 1913, he attended a parade of GAR members to the Casselman Bridge, "and after strewing flowers on the river again formed in line and marched to the park where the exercises took place," reported the Meyersdale Republic.
 "In the evening there was a campfire at which the following veterans told stories of camp life: Dr. W.S.
 Mountain, J.B.
 Jennings, Hiram Frantz, Silas Younkin and others."

-Silas traveled to Gettysburg in July 1913 to mark the 50th anniversary of the famed battle, going with, among others, Leroy Forquer and Jacob J. Rush of the family of Frederick and Margaret (Faidley) Dull, Jerome B. Jennings, Balaam Younkin and Ephraim Miner.
+Silas traveled to Gettysburg in July 1913 to mark the 50th anniversary of the famed battle, going with, among others, Leroy Forquer and his father-in-law Jacob J. Rush, Jerome B. Jennings, Balaam Younkin and Ephraim Miner.

 On Sept.
 10, 1913, tragedy visited this family when 19-year-old son Warren, trying to board a moving freight train at Salisbury Junction, Somerset County, fell between the cars and was killed.
 A story in the Connellsville Daily Courier said that he "was on his way to Meyersdale to attend the fair, and it is supposed that he attempted to get off the train while it was moving and fell under the wheels.
 The body was identified by John Frankfort, one of the trainmen who formerly resided here."
 The Meyersdale Republican reported the incident in more detail: